Lucky-Jian/Solarformer/README.md

-Thank you to the following warehouses for their assistance： https://github.com/thuml/Autoformer
+Reference from the following warehouse: https://github.com/thuml/Autoformer